nchankov/swbg/README.md

 # SWBG - Static Weblog Generator

 This is a static weblog generator which would create a simple static blog site from markdown files.
 The project consists of few bash scripts which would generate static html files from markdown files.
+It is a simple and lightweight solution for creating a blog without the need of a database or a complex CMS.

 ## How to install